 Telling of the Bees

-To help imagine new ways to address our unfolding ecological crises, this ongoing body of work explores the nuanced and complex relationships between people and bees.
-More specifically, Telling of the Bees considers the opportunities and implications of these interspecies interactions as they manifest across industry, agriculture, ecological research, environmental conservation, human healthcare, bioengineering, and spirituality.
+To help imagine new ways to address our unfolding ecological crises, Telling of the Bees explores the ethical and ecological relationships between people and bees.
+More specifically, this evolving body of work considers the opportunities and implications of these interspecies interactions as they manifest across industry, agriculture, ecological research, environmental conservation, human healthcare, bioengineering, and spirituality.

 To consider